 A competitive applicant usually has a minimum GPA of 3.4 in their BSN program.

 The nurse anesthesia program has not established a minimum GRE score for admission.
-Applicants who have completed their BSN in the United States with a minimum 3.2 GPA on a 4.0 scale may apply for a waiver but most be approved by the Master’s Admissions Committee.
+Applicants who have completed their BSN in the United States with a minimum 3.2 GPA on a 4.0 scale may apply for a waiver but must be approved by the Master’s Admissions Committee.
 Each application is looked at individually, there is no guarantee the waiver will be approved.

 Scores in the 50th percentile on the verbal and quantitative sections and 4.0 on the analytical writing section for the revised GRE are competitive.
 GRE scores of 500 or higher in both verbal and math are recommended for exams taken prior to August 2011.

 If you are a non-native English speaker, you must submit scores from the TOEFL or IELTS exam.
 You should score a minimum of 100 on the iBT (internet-based TOEFL) and 7.0 on the IELTS.